-The Open Society Internship for Rights and Governance is a project of the Open Society Foundations, launched in the summer of 2013, in partnership with the School of Public Policy of the Central European University.
+The Open Society Internship for Rights and Governance is a project of the Open Society Foundations, launched in summer 2013, in partnership with the School of Public Policy at Central European University.
 It is designed to inspire a new cohort of practitioners committed to working both in the public interest and at the forefront of global policy.

 - Boğaziçi University Department of Political Science and International Relations